m-goos/jenkins-configuration-as-code-blog/blog1/blog1-jenkins-inception.md

 For this step you’ll need to have Docker installed and tested.
 If you are new to Docker, you could start with the examples from the Docker tutorials.
 The goal is to run a customized Jenkins container with Docker, with the Configuration as Code plugin,  automatically set up and ready to go.
 This is an overview of the steps to take, detailed below:

 Create a new folder for the following 3 files:
-1. `Dockerfile`: Create a Dockerfile to define the configuration of the Jenkins container
+1. `Dockerfile`: Create a Dockerfile to define the configuration of the Jenkins container.
 2. `plugins.txt`: List the necessary plugins for Jenkins in this file.
 3. `jenkins-configuration.yaml`: copy the code snippet above, or write your own.
+4. Pull, Build & Run the custom Jenkins container!

 ![folder-with-3-files](images/folder-3-files.png)
 *Contents of the new folder*

-Once this is set up, the final steps are:

-4. Pull & Build the latest Jenkins image with Docker
-5. Run the Jenkins container locally, passing the necessary parameters.

 Once the Jenkins instance is running successfully locally, you might want to run the Jenkins container on e.g. Azure, AWS or GCP - but that's another story.